pindexis/marker/README.md

 ## Requirements
 - python (2.7+ or 3.0+)
-- Bash or Zshell.
+- Bash or Zshell (didn't tested on other shells).
 - if you're using Bash, Readline should be in Emacs mode(It is by default)
-- Linux Or OSX (Windows not supported)
+- Linux Or OSX

 ## Installation
 - `cd /usr/local` or wherever you want to install Marker